Industry practices that have destroyed forests may now be killing sawmill workers

 B.C. sawmills warned about dangers of dust before deadly explosions

 Vancouver Sun, page one, July 3, 2012.
-Here is a summary of the article:
+(The article has been removed online, here is a summary):

 The Vancouver Sun has published findings from thousands of pages of documents received from a freedom of information request for the records of Worksafe BC, the renamed Workers Compensation Board, concerning the dangers of explosions, fires, and respiratory disease caused by wood dust in sawmills.
 The documents cover the years 2007 to 2011 and they show at least 100 warnings issued to sawmill companies about the danger of wood dust in mills.
 The warnings treated, primarily, concerns about the deleterious consequences of inhaling dust.